Skip to main content

 During those college days, I took on an optional course for zero credits in order to become certified in church planting through the Church of the Nazarene.
 It was called “Organic Church Training.”
 Some of those lessons have spurred me on to this day, even as I am no longer directly involved with church planting!

-By the end of this article, my hope and prayer is that you can feel secure in your understanding of church planting, walk away with some of the best advice for building a new church plant, have clear eyes about the challenges involved in church planting, and know how to track and measure success for your church plant.
+By the end of this article, my hope and prayer is that you can feel secure in your understanding of church planting.
+I hope can walk away with some of the best advice for exercising faith over fear as you build a new church plant, have clear eyes about the challenges involved in church planting, and know how to track and measure success for your church plant.

 I’ll cover: